 - Name of the trainer or training organization.

 - The topics covered in the training.

-The injectors are available from pharmacies licensed by the Minnesota Board of Pharmacy (Board) as wholesale drug distributors pursuant to Minn.
-Stat. section 151.47.
-Not all pharmacies are licensed as wholesalers.
-You can use the Board’s Licensee / Registrant Search to find pharmacies that are licensed as wholesalers.
-You can also call your local community or hospital pharmacy to inquire if they are licensed as wholesaler.
-Note that an organization must present a valid training certificate to the pharmacy/wholesaler in order to purchase epinephrine auto-injectors.
+You can also call your local community or hospital pharmacy to inquire if they are licensed as a wholesaler.
+Note that an authorized individual must present a valid training certificate to the pharmacy/wholesaler in order to purchase epinephrine auto-injectors.